Learn

 The Evelyne is a workhorse.
 Crossbody, durable Clemence leather, perforated H logo, minimal hardware.
 It's the bag Hermès clients actually carry daily.
 Resale values hold strong because demand is consistent and the bag has genuine utility.
 The PM (29cm) is the most popular size.
 It won't make you money, but it won't lose you money either, and you'll get years of daily use out of it.

 Karl Lagerfeld's answer to the Classic Flap: edgier, more structured, chunkier chain.
-It doesn't appreciate like the Classic Flap, but strong value retention for a non-Hermès bag makes it a solid hold.
+It doesn't appreciate like the Classic Flap, but strong resale performance for a non-Hermès bag makes it a solid hold.
 Caviar leather in black with aged gold hardware is the most resilient configuration.
 Avoid trendy colors unless you plan to flip quickly.

 Chanel's most versatile small piece.
 Evening clutch, casual crossbody, travel wallet.
 At $4,200 retail, it's also one of the more accessible Chanel price points, which means demand is broad and constant.
 Classic caviar in black holds value best.
 Seasonal versions in lambskin or with special hardware can actually trade above retail in the months following release.

 The Row has quietly become one of the strongest value-holders in contemporary luxury.
 The Margaux is the brand's signature: minimal, perfectly proportioned, exceptional leather quality.
-The Row's intentionally limited distribution (no sales, no outlet) protects resale values.
-The Margaux 10 is the standout for resale retention.
+The Row's intentionally limited distribution (rarely discounted, no outlet) helps protect resale values.
+The Margaux 10 is the standout for resale.
 As The Row continues to ascend culturally, expect these values to hold or improve.

 Named after Princess Diana, the Lady Dior carries decades of brand heritage.
 The cannage-quilted lambskin with dangling D-I-O-R charms is instantly recognizable.
 Medium size in black or neutral colors retains value best.
 Dior has been raising prices steadily, which supports resale values for older inventory.
 The Lady Dior also benefits from being a perennial red carpet and editorial favorite.

 LV's most elevated bag.
 No monogram, no canvas, just clean leather with the signature LV flap clasp.
 This is the bag LV uses to signal that it competes at the Hermès level.
-Value retention is strong because production is relatively limited (compared to Neverfull or Speedy) and the customer skews older and less trend-driven.
+Resale performance is strong because production is relatively limited (compared to Neverfull or Speedy) and the customer skews older and less trend-driven.
 Black Taurillon leather is the safest configuration.

 Smart Buys